Nellie Bly Baker: Starring as a Maid

 Baker played the role of a maid in four films, The Snob (1924), Breakfast at Sunrise (1927), Love and the Devil (1929) and The Bishop Murder Case (1930).
-The Snob, produced by Metro-Goldwyn-Mayer Pictures, is considered a lost film and did not get much press release or popularity.
+The Snob, produced by Metro-Goldwyn-Mayer Pictures, is considered a lost film and did not get much press or popularity.
 It was about a married couple who part ways when the husband becomes consumed by status and money.
 Baker's role in this film was again a minor one.
-In Breakfast at Sunrise, produced by First National Productions, she plays the maid of Madeline, who was one of the main characters.
+In Breakfast at Sunrise, produced by First National Productions, she plays the maid Madeline, who was one of the main characters.
 In Love and the Devil, produced by First National Productions, she plays a maid who plots with Barotti, a lead character, against the main characters in the film.
-In 1930, she played a minor character, the maid Beedle, in The Bishop Murder Case, a black and white drama and detective film about solving a murder by "the bishop".
+In 1930, she played a minor character, the maid Beedle, in The Bishop Murder Case, a drama-detective film about solving a murder by "the bishop".
 The film was produced by Metro-Goldwyn-Mayer Pictures Corp.

-The End of Baker's Film Career
+The end of Baker's film career

 In 1929 Baker played a character named Sippie in The Painted Angel, a film about a nightclub hostess.
 It was produced by First National Productions.
 She performed in a handful of films produced by this company.

 Baker performed in her last film role as a laundress in Sadie McKee (1934).

 Personal life

-Baker was married to J. H. O'Bryan (sometimes spelled O'Brien).
+Baker was married to J.H.
+O'Bryan (sometimes spelled O'Brien).
 She was the first licensed State of California guide in the mountains and worked in the Lundy, California and Mono Lake area of the Sierra Nevada.
 She is also known for building the "upside down" house on display near Lee Vining, California.

-Baker died in Lone Pine, California on October 12, 1984, aged 91.
+Baker died in Lone Pine, California on October 12, 1984, age 91.